Obtaining a Stay of Removal

 The stay of removal is a temporary suspension of the legal action of deportation.
 If you obtain a stay of removal, then the judge has accepted a postponement of a scheduled removal in order to permit you to pursue a permanent stay.
 A stay of removal can be granted to provide relief from investigation by the Department of Homeland Security (DHS).
 This stay is the most common form of relief and can be granted by the Board of Immigration Appeals (BIA) at its discretion.
 When filed with the BIA, this action is considered an administrative stay of removal.
 A non-citizen can also apply directly with the DHS office that is located in the same jurisdiction in which he or she resides.

 A judicial stay of removal can be filed with the federal court to avoid being removed from the country.
 This does not, however, result in an automatic say of removal order.
 The alien must be granted a stay by the BIA, DHS, or federal court.
 A discretionary stay of removal is given in a written order and will expire when the final decision is made on the case.
-This procedure demands the attention of a North Carolina deporation defense attorney from our firm.
-Attorney Robert Brown and other members of our team can be of assistance to help you postpone removal.
+This procedure demands the attention of a North Carolina deportation defense attorney from our firm.
+Attorney Robert Brown and other members of our team can be of assistance to help you postpone removal and pursue immigration.